emadin/HIMB-Summer-Course-2019/Module1_MeasuringReefs.md

 -   You will measure three of the patch reefs in Kane’ohe Bay for:
     -   Area
     -   Perimeter
+-   Do one replicate of each reef
--   Do three replicate measurements per reef
+-   If time permits, do the two additional replicate measurements per reef listed in datasheet
 -   You will use both Google Earth and Planet Explorer to measure reefs using imagery spanning a range of spatial resolutions

 1.  **Google Earth**